nguyenphuminh/JeChain/README.md

 ## Copyrights and License
 Copyrights © 2021 Nguyen Phu Minh.

-This project is licensed under the MIT License.
+This project is licensed under the GPL 3.0 License.